kupka/libsrd5/README.md

 ## Copyright

-libsrd5 Copyright 2021-2022, Thomas Kupka
+libsrd5 Copyright 2021-2023, Thomas Kupka

+## Acknowledgements

+I would like to thank the creators of the [5e-database](https://github.com/5e-bits/5e-database).
+Their json formatted SRD data came in quite handy to automate some pretty tedious tasks.

 ## License